 2 initial things to ask yourself before buying a tent;

 How many people are going or will be sleeping in the tent on a regular basis?
 It’s advisable to purchase a tent that will suit your sleeping needs for at least the next 2-3 years.
 Is it for you and your friends or perhaps a tent for a growing family?
 Once you’ve been the first time and told others might the party grow?
 If so perhaps buy a little larger than you currently need.
 Furthermore when a manufacturer describes a tent as 4, 6 or 8 person don’t take that too literally.
 A 6 person tent might comfortably sleep 5 so if you actually want to sleep 6 perhaps go for an 8 man tent.
 This will also provide extra storage room for other essential camping gear.
+In fact the 8 person tent is the most popular on the market with families and groups alike.
+See these fantastic eight person tent options.

 On the other hand if you’re a backpacker going on a solo camping trip then you’ll want a compact and lightweight 1 man tent.
 Or if it’s you and a buddy consider a decent 2 person tent that will setup quickly on the trail and keep you both dry and protected at night.